btcpayserver/btcpayserver-doc/Payjoin.md

 ## Supported wallets

 Please contact and encourage your wallet developers to add support.
-The more widespread the usage of payjoin, the more broken the heuristics used by blockchain analysis companies become and can effectively harass and censor your money.
+The more widespread the usage of payjoin, the more broken the heuristics used by blockchain analysis companies become and can effectively trace your financial history.
 If you are a wallet developer, please [contact us](Community.md) if you need help or have feedback.